Hélody Cyrenne, Rose-Kaying Woo, and Victoria-Kayen Woo

 Like Dumont, Sydney Laird is one who didn’t have the best overall meet (though 13th in a field of 34 was definitely a strong finish!) due to overall lower difficulty and a few mistakes, but she is just lovely and precise in all of her dance elements, so she gets a special mention.
 She’s the one to watch for the little extra flair of artistry in everything she does, and though there hasn’t been video of her routines just yet, even just seeing photos of her leaps makes me want to see everything in action.

-Of course, the big news going into the meet was Victoria Moors’ return, though she did it rather quietly and without much fanfare.
-Moors competed just two events – an FTY on vault and a floor routine with lower start values than we last saw her compete – and though no video exists, it seems she did very well on both, earning a huge 9.450 on her FTY and qualifying to floor finals after earning a 13.650 on day one.
-Finals didn’t go quite as well, as she earned just a 12.800 for 6th place, though we can’t expect her at her absolute best after she’s been out of competition for eight months.
+Of course, the big news going into the meet was Victoria Moors‘ return, though she did it rather quietly and without much fanfare.
+Moors competed just two events – an FTY on vault and a floor routine with lower start values than we last saw her compete – and though no video exists, it seems she did very well on both.
+Finals didn’t go quite as well, as she earned just a 12.800 for 6th place on floor, though we can’t expect her at her absolute best after she’s been out of competition for eight months.
 I think she got off to a great start, and expect she’ll slowly bring back her difficulty over the course of the year in order to be competitive for future major international teams.

 As far as the juniors are concerned, Megan Roberts of East York Gymnastics absolutely blew everyone out of the water, taking home the all-around, vault, bars, and floor gold and then a bronze on beam.